Baseball Card Values: What Your Cards Are Really Worth

 So how do you put a price on them?

-This guide covers the most common things to consider when pricing your cards.
+This guide covers the most common things to consider when pricing and selling baseball cards.

 Let's jump right in!